flathub/com.visualstudio.code/README.md

 # Visual Studio Code Flatpak

-This is an unofficial build of Visual Studio Code, generated from the official Microsoft-built .deb packages.
+This is an unofficial build of Visual Studio Code, generated from the official Microsoft-built .deb packages [here](https://github.com/flathub/com.visualstudio.code/blob/master/com.visualstudio.code.yaml#L103).

 Most functionality works out of the box, though please note:
 * To make the Integrated Terminal automatically use the host system's shell, you can will need to add this command in [Flatpak Warning.txt](https://github.com/flathub/com.visualstudio.code/blob/master/flatpak-warning.txt#L22-L30)